Dynamic Basis Function Interpolation for Adaptive In Situ Data Integration in Ocean Modeling: Methods

 The Moore-Penrose inverse can be computed using the singular value decomposition (SVD) of $\Phi$.
-If the SVD of $\Phi$ is given by $\Phi = U \Sigma V^T$, then the Moore-Penrose inverse is $\Phi^\dagger = V \Sigma^{\dagger} U^T$, where $\Sigma^\dagger$ is found by taking the transpose and inverting each entry on the diagonal of $\Sigma$.
-In many cases, the matrix $\Phi$ may be ill-conditioned, in which case regularization is needed.
+Often the matrix $\Phi$ is ill-conditioned, in which case regularization is needed.
 Optimization is performed over a range of regularization parameters to find the best fit on the training data.
 Once the coefficients $\vec{a}$ have been obtained, the model can be tested for accuracy on the test data.

-Data integration is achieved through basis function interpolation by selecting basis functions derived from the ESM and interpolating them over the buoy observations $\{(x_i,y_i)\}$.
-In this work, we will consider different types of basis functions and different temporal ranges for the interpolation.
-The basis functions do not need to be orthogonal.
-In the next section, we will describe our choice of models in more detail.